Sergio-Ltr/Beyond-Backprop/README.md

 # Beyond-Backprop
-Collection and comparison of NonBrackpop based learning algorithm
+Survey concerning NonBrackpop based learning algorithm for artificial neural netowrks.

+In this repositoy the chosen algorithms are collected and compared.